After a holiday season full of indulgence, you are motivated to start 2021 off on the right foot.

 When you have more muscle, all activities are easier to perform, making it likely that you’ll do more of these activities, which of course, requires additional energy.

 Gaining as much muscle as possible has a powerful impact on metabolic rate.
-Do it for the carbs if nothing else (lol).
+Do it for the carbs you get to enjoy if nothing else (lol).

-With that theme of 2020 in mind, here are five things to do less of this year and get better results.
+With that theme of 2021 in mind, here are five things to do less of this year to get better fitness results.

 1 – Don’t Be Scared Of Getting Bulky (Hint: It’s not that easy to do)

 I’ve worked really hard over the years to get women to focus on getting strong, but a lot of them still fear lifting weights because of this myth they’ll end up looking like a steroid-filled bodybuilder.
 It couldn’t be further from the truth.

 Heck, look around your commercial gym and see all the men actively trying to bulk up who aren’t getting anywhere (they should get a coach ;)).
 It takes a lot of time, effort and food to add appreciable size.

 But that ideal body you envision won’t get “toned and tightened” (for lack of better words) if you’re using super light weights and doing dance classes.